dhernand117/Capstone-Final/README.md

-## TECK STACK USED
+# TECH STACK USED
----FRONT END
+###FRONT END
--React
--React-Redux
--React-router
--Redux-devtools-extension
+React
+React-Router
+React-Redux
+Redux-Thunk
+Redux-devtools-extension
--Bootstrap (styling)
+Bootstrap (styling)
--React Avatar
+React Avatar

----BACK END
+###BACK END
--MySQL
--Springboot
--Java/Maven
+MySQL
+Springboot
+Java/Maven

----TESTING TOOLS
+###TESTING TOOLS
--Postman for back-end front-end interaction
+Postman for back-end front-end interaction
-## REACT CONTACT LIST
+# REACT CONTACT LIST
 This My contact list app is an easy way to save all your contacts in one simple app that does just that in a easy way

 # -PURPOSE